jarecoo/practice/notes.md

  - My Fair Lady, “Show Me”
 ```

 ### Learn to be Disciplined
 - Find a routine, structure and discipline breed mental stability and general health (“It gets easier.
 Every day it gets a little easier, but you gotta do it every day.
 That’s the hard part, but it does get easier.” - Bojack Horseman)
 - https://www.reddit.com/r/GetMotivated/comments/8ai05o/discussion_your_selfcontrol_is_your_most/?st=JFPOIU6B&sh=3ef2d937
 - “A real man doesn’t give way to anger and discontent, and such a person has strength, courage, and endurance - unlike the angry and complaining.
 The nearer a man comes to a calm mind, the closer he is to strength” -Marcus Aurelius, Meditations, 11.18.5b
 - “Once you learn that indulging might actually be worse than resisting, the urge begins to lose its appeal.
 In this way, self-control becomes the real pleasure, and the temptation becomes the regret” - The Daily Stoic, p.53
 - Daily: meditate, plan, do, relax, meditate.
+- Develop character
+- “Character is a powerful defense in a world that would love to be able to seduce you, buy you, tempt you, and change you.
+If you know what you believe and why you believe it, you’ll avoid poisonous relationships, toxic jobs, fair-weather friends, and any number of ills that afflict people who haven’t thought through their deepest concerns.
+That’s your education.
+That’s why you do this work” The Daily Stoic, p.132

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.